nextcloud/news/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `This is a bug in the core backgroundjob system <https://github.com/owncloud/core/issues/3221>`_ deleting the :file:`owncloud/data/cron.lock` file gets the cron back up running

+Another way to fix this is to run a custom `updater script <https://github.com/owncloud/news/wiki/Cron-1.2>`_

 All feeds are not updated and theres no cron.lock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Check if the cronjob exists with **crontab -u www-data -e** (replace www-data with your httpd user)